Join over 5,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 It is important to note that you can only redeem miles towards a particular travel charge one time.
 If you make a partial redemption towards a travel expense, you will not be able to go back later and redeem miles for it again.

 I used to gladly carry my Arrival Plus™ World Elite MasterCard®.
 With its then 2.2% earning structure and Chip & Pin functionality, it was the perfect card.
-With the recent devaluation, I think much of the long term value has been stripped from the card.
-With a minimum of $100 per redemption, I don’t see many people getting more than the 2% value you can get with a lot of no annual fee cards with less hoops to jump through.
+With the recent devaluation, I think some of the value has been taken from the card.

 With that said, the Arrival Plus™ World Elite MasterCard® is great for people who have a lot of travel expenses since it can be used to offset things like taxes on award tickets and other miscellaneous expenses of $100 or more.
 If you try to redeem the miles for straight cash back, then you do lose out since they are only worth 1/2 cent each for statement credits.